David Berkowitz: Early life

-David Berkowitz was born Richard David Falco on June 1, 1953, in Brooklyn, New York.
+David Berkowitz was born Richard David Falco on June 1, 1953, in Brooklyn, New York City.
 Within a few days of his birth, his biological mother, Elizabeth "Betty" Broder, gave the child away.
-Broder had started a relationship three years previously with a married man named Joseph Klineman, who became Richard's biological father.
-Although her reasons for giving Richard away are unknown, writers have surmised that Klineman threatened to abandon her if she kept the baby and used his name.
-Broder had grown up as part of an impoverished Jewish family and was working as a waitress.
-Prior to meeting Klineman, in 1936, she had married Tony Falco, an Italian American.
+Broder had grown up as part of an impoverished family and was working as a waitress.
+In 1936, she had married Tony Falco, an Italian American.
 After a marriage of less than four years, Falco left her for another woman.
+Although Broder was married to Falco, Berkowitz's biological father was Joseph Kleinman, a married businessman who, like Berkowitz's mother, was Jewish.

 The infant Richard was adopted by Pearl and Nathan Berkowitz of the Bronx.
-The Jewish American couple were hardware store retailers of modest means, and childless in middle age.
-They reversed the order of the boy's first and middle names and gave him their own surname, raising young David Richard Berkowitz as their only child.
+The couple were Jewish hardware store retailers of modest means, and childless in middle age.
+They reversed the order of the boy's first and middle names and gave him their own surname, raising the young David Richard Berkowitz as their only child.
+Berkowitz had a bar mitzvah and was frequently bullied for being Jewish.
+He was also teased by his classmates for his "chubbiness".

-Journalist John Vincent Sanders wrote that Berkowitz' childhood was "somewhat troubled".
+Journalist John Vincent Sanders wrote that Berkowitz's childhood was "somewhat troubled".
 Although of above-average intelligence, he lost interest in his education at an early age and became infatuated with petty larceny and starting fires.
+He suffered head injuries as a child.
 Neighbors and relatives would recall Berkowitz as difficult, spoiled, and a bully.
 His adoptive parents consulted at least one psychotherapist due to his misconduct, but his misbehavior never resulted in a legal intervention or serious mention in his school records.
 He attended Public School #123 and Public School #77.